LenaMish/LenaMish/README.md

 :woman_technologist: About Me :

 - I'm a Junior Python Developer. :snake:
-- Currently, I'm improving my skills in Django and React :magic_wand:
+- Currently, I'm improving my skills in FastAPI and Dajngo:magic_wand:

 ### :hammer_and_wrench: Languages and Tools :
 <div>